Coast Salish peoples: Architecture

-Villages of the Coast Salish typically consisted of Western Red Cedar split plank and earthen floor longhouses providing habitation for forty or more people, usually a related extended family.
-Also used by many groups were pit-houses, known in the Chinook Jargon as kekuli (see Quiggly holes).
+Villages of the Coast Salish typically consisted of northwest coast longhouses made with western red cedar split planks and with an earthen floor.
+They provided habitation for forty or more people, usually a related extended family.
+Also used by many groups were pit-houses, known in the Chinook Jargon as kekuli (see quiggly holes).
 The villages were typically located near navigable water for easy transportation by dugout canoe.
 Houses that were part of the same village sometimes stretched for several miles along a river or watercourse.

 The interior walls of longhouses were typically lined with sleeping platforms.
 Storage shelves above the platforms held baskets, tools, clothing, and other items.
 Firewood was stored below the platforms.
 Mattresses and cushions were constructed from woven reed mats and animals skins.
 Food was hung to dry from the ceiling.
 The larger houses included partitions to separate families, as well as interior fires with roof slats that functioned as chimneys.

 The wealthy built extraordinarily large longhouses.
 The Suquamish Oleman House (Old Man House) at what became the Port Madison Reservation was 152 x 12–18 m (500 x 40–60 ft), c.
 1850.
 The gambrel roof was unique to Puget Sound Coast Salish.

 The Salish later took to constructing rock walls at strategic points near the Fraser River Canyon, along the Fraser River.
 These Salish Defensive Sites are rock wall features constructed by Coast Salish peoples.
 One was excavated by Kisha Supernant in 2008 at Yale, British Columbia.
 The functions of these features may have included defense, fishing platforms, and creation of house terraces.
 House pits and stone tools have been found in association with certain sites.
 Methods used include use of a total station for mapping the sites as well as the creation of simple test pits to probe for stratigraphy and artifacts.

 Native groups along the Northwest coast have been using plants for making wood and fiber artifacts for over 10,500 years.
 Anthropologists are searching for aquifer wet sites that would contain ancient Salish villages.
 These sites are created by a series of waters running through the archaeological deposits creating an environment with no oxygen that preserves wood and fiber The wet sites would typically contain perishable artifacts that were used as wedges, fishhooks, basketry, cordage, and nets.